mr-moai-2016/znk_project/README_en.md

   [NOTE]
   libZnk use zlib as statically sub-object. zlib in here, its source code itself is not at all modified from its original version, but accessory of example and document files are deleted except for the license terms (README) to avoid redundancy.

+libressl 2.7.3 :
+  LibReSSL files are retained under the copyright of the authors.
+  New additions are ISC licensed as per OpenBSD normal licensing policy, or are placed in the public domain.
+  The OpenSSL code is distributed under the terms of the original OpenSSL licenses.

+  [NOTE]
+  libRano use libressl as dynamically loadable-module.
+  This source code itself is not at all modified from its original version, but accessory of example and document files are deleted except for the license terms (README) to avoid redundancy.